 2015 On Christmas Eve the Columba Declaration signifies the intent of the Church of England and the Church of Scotland, as the two "national" churches of the United Kingdom, to work together more closely.
 The suggested agreement, reached after years of discussion, will be put before the governing bodies of each church during 2016.
 Among specific commitments are welcoming into membership those who move across the Border; the leadership speaking jointly on social and political issues; and a working towards "inter-changeability" of clergy.

-The announcement is said to be made in response to a newspaper enquiry and it takes the Scottish Episcopal Church by surprise.
+The announcement is made in response to a newspaper enquiry and it takes the Scottish Episcopal Church by surprise.
 A spokesperson for the Scottish Episcopal Church, commenting on the Church's website, says - We have noted the announcement today about the Columba Declaration agreed between the Church of Scotland and the Church of England.
 We welcome the opportunity for the further ecumenical discussion referred to in today’s press statement and look forward to being able to consider the full text of the report when we receive this.
 We fully understand the desire of the Church of Scotland and the Church of England as national churches to discuss and explore matters of common concern.
 However certain aspects of the report, which appear to go beyond the relationship of the two churches as national institutions, cause us concern.
 The Scottish Episcopal Church, as a member of the worldwide Anglican Communion, represents Anglicanism in Scotland, and we will therefore look forward to exploring the suggestions within the report more fully in due course.

 In mid-January 2016 the Church of England's General Synod approves the Declaration, although almost 100 of its members either vote against or abstain - a sign of unease within the Synod about the hurt felt within the Episcopal Church.
 The General Assembly of the Church of Scotland also approves the Declararation, without any dissent, at its meeting in May 2016.
 The Archbishop of Canterbury travels to Edinburgh to address the Assembly (the first Archbishop of Canterbury in office to do so) and apologises to the Scottish Episcopal Church for the way in which the announcement of the Declaration had taken place and says he takes personal responsibility (which is typically generous of him as it is suggested, from other sources, that the Archbishop had not been involved).
 The Archbishop tells the Assembly that the Episcopal Church is both the Church of Scotland's partner in Scotland and also one of the Church of England's closest Anglican neighbours, and as such must be able to play a full part in the continuing ecumenical talks.